 Take an Exciting Desert Safari

 Escape the city for the evening and go on a desert safari.
-Just one hour outside of Dubai sits the rural desert that provides a whole new list of experiences and activities.
-Go on a camel ride, sandboard the dunes, and ride quad bikes through the desert.
+Just one hour outside of Dubai sits the rural desert that provides a whole new list of experiences and activities on its beautiful sand dunes.
+Go on a camel ride, sandboard the dunes, do some dune bashing and ride quad bikes through the desert.
 Partake in some local customs, like smoking a shisha pipe and henna painting.

 Visiting the desert is the perfect way to cap off your Dubai itinerary.